Student response systems

-Top Hat is a mobile only solution.
-Be aware that wireless connectivity can fluctuate depending on device and usage load.
+Getting started: Top Hat is a mobile-only solution.
+Be aware that wireless connectivity in classrooms can fluctuate depending on device and usage load.
 It is highly recommended that you ensure that your teaching environment is equipped with adequate wireless connections.
-Please email Kar-On Lee (firstname.lastname@example.org) with your classroom location and registration capacity to verify.
+Please contact Kar-On Lee (firstname.lastname@example.org) with your classroom location and registration capacity to verify.

 Departmental account (Beedie only)

-Beedie School of Business instructors please contact Kar-On Lee at firstname.lastname@example.org if are you interested in using Poll Everywhere in your classes.
+Beedie School of Business instructors may contact Kar-On Lee at firstname.lastname@example.org if they are interested in using Poll Everywhere in their classes.
 The departmental account enables students to use it with extra fees.

-Instructors are required to follow the protocol outlined below to comply with privacy legislation and must take reasonable security measures to protect private data on their devices.
+Instructors are required to follow the protocol outlined below to comply with B.C’s FIPPA privacy legislation and must take reasonable security measures to protect private data on their devices.

-- Password protect your devices (e.g. laptop, tablet , mobile device) and the data on them (e.g. file level password, encryption, etc.) to meet the requirement of taking reasonable security measures to protect student data.
+- Password-protect your devices (e.g., laptop computers, tablets, mobile devices) and the data on them (e.g., with file-level passwords, encryption, etc.) to meet the requirement of taking reasonable security measures to protect student data.

 Note: This is true for all student data on your devices, whether or not it is obtained using a classroom response system.